 - Saving or balancing solar power:

 More and more households generate electricity with solar panels themselves.
 The feed in tariffs are an important rol for youre investment.
-But in that way you are doing well for the environment, because energy from the sun is clean and sustainable.
+But in that way you are doing well for the environment, because the energy is clean and sustainable.
 But the sun only shines during the day, while you also use electricity in the evening.
 Fortunately, you can return power that you do not use during the day to the power supply.
 You will receive compensation for this.

 - Store in water: